MesfinMo/MesfinMo.github.io/_posts/2018-03-31-Uploading-a-specific-folder-of-your-project-from-your-repository-to-amazon-s3-bucket-using-Travis-CI.md

 layout: post
 date: 2018-03-31T20:25:30Z
 title: "Uploading a specific folder of your project from your repository to amazon s3 bucket using Travis CI"
-description: Uploading a specific folder of your project from your repository to amazon s3 bucket using Travis CI...In this post we’ll step-by-step look into how we can use Travis CI to deploy a site ‘assets’ folder of our project to amazon s3 bucket automatically which is triggered by a code push to a Github repository.
+description: A developer pushes code to a github repository, Travis CI gets notified, it then starts building the code, run tests and commands based on scripts specified in ‘.travis.yml’ file.
+In our case, one of the commands is to deploy assets folder to amazon s3 bucket after a successful build.
+In this post we’ll step-by-step look into how we can use Travis CI to deploy a site ‘assets’ folder of our project to amazon s3 bucket automatically which is triggered by a code push to a Github repository.

 active: true
 mainFeatured: true
 image: https://d3u9etne7s6j1g.cloudfront.net/blog/img/600x600/github-travis-amazons3.png